Russia and Ukraine Becoming Victims of the Notorious Bad Rabbit Ransomware

 The cyber-police chief in Ukraine confirmed to the Reuters news agency that Bad Rabbit was the ransomware in question.

-Unlike other recent malware epidemics which spread through more passive means, Bad Rabbit requires a potential victim to download and execute a bogus Adobe Flash installer file, thereby infecting themselves.
+Unlike other recent malware epidemics which spread through more passive means, Bad Rabbit requires a potential victim to download.
+It also requires to execute a bogus Adobe Flash installer file, thereby infecting themselves.
 It bears similarities to the WannaCry and Petya outbreaks earlier this year.

-Whoever created Bad Rabbit appears to be a Game of Thrones fan, as the malware makes reference to Daenerys Targaryen’s dragons and Grey Worm, a beloved character who is definitely not the skin disease known as greyscale.
+Whoever created Bad Rabbit appears to be a Game of Thrones fan.
+Apparently, the malware makes reference to Daenerys Targaryen’s dragons and Grey Worm.

 However, it is not yet known how far this new malware will be able to spread.